rosal3svictor/JavaScript/README.md

 # How the `this` keyword works

-Special variable that is created for every execution context (every function).
-Takes the value of (points to) the "owner" of the function in which the _this_ keyord is used.
-What's very important to understand is that the value of _this_ is **NOT** static.
-It depends on **how** the function is called, and its value is only assigned when the functions **is actually called.**

 If I show this function and ask you to tell me exactly what text is printed on the console